evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 ---
-title: "Using JSX on the server without React"
+title: "Using JSX on the server as a template engine"
 date: "2023-11-14 12:10:55 UTC"
 location: "Nijega, NL"
 geo: [53.140006, 6.032090]